scott-good/portfolio/README.md

 ![Image](01-TitlePage.jpg)

 ## A quick background
 I have a broad background that includes artistic, business, software, and speaking/writing experience.
-These experiences inform the work I do.
+Collectively, these inform the work I do.

 **Graphic Arts & Photography**
 - Rochester Institute of Technology / BA in Printing Management